leo-arch/pacfree/README.md

        $ git clone https://github.com/leo-arch/pacman-freedom

 Navigate to the directory called `pacman-freedom`; you will find in there a file named `pacman`: that's the wrapper.
 Now, You can use this wrapper in two ways:

 a.
 Copy it to some place in your `$HOME`, or whatever you want, name it as you please, and run it just as you run any local script or program.
 Example:

        ~ $ ./pacman_free

 b.
 A much better alternative is to place this wrapper, without modifying its name, in `/usr/local/sbin` or `/usr/local/bin`.
-In doing this, insofar as `/usr/local/sbin` comes before `/usr/bin` in `$PATH`, whenever you call `pacman` from the command line the wrapper will be executed instead of `/usr/bin/pacman`, which in turn will be executed later by the wrapper itself.
+In doing this, insofar as `/usr/local/sbin` comes before `/usr/bin` in `$PATH`, whenever you call `pacman` from the command line, with or without `sudo`, the wrapper will be executed in place of `/usr/bin/pacman`, which in turn will be executed later by the wrapper itself.

-I also added a simple function to `pacman` (-C | --check) to make it able to scan the computer looking for non-free, official installed packages.
+I also added a simple function to `pacman` (-C | --check) to make it able to scan the computer looking for non-free official installed packages.
+A much better version of this function could be found in my `isfree` script (https://github.com/leo-arch/isfree)

 ![alt_tag](https://github.com/leo-arch/pacman-freedom/blob/master/pacman-c.png)

 ## Adding the [libre] repository